lifeisstillgood/softwaremind/docs/conceptchapters/masteroverview.rst

 reasons for writing : pg / joel / were social proof that our way of thinking was valid. it was useful to point others at the *implications*.  i am hoping similar social proof

+Also my brain is feeling full - I want to clear it out a bit and make room for some new stuff

 Start with software literacy and the printing press.

 Henry VIIi and dissolution of monasteries